vene/pelican-bibtex/Readme.md

 EXTRA_TEMPLATES_PATHS = [ 'templates' ]
 ```

----
-**NOTE**

-If you don't define a template, this plugin won't achieve you any visible result.
+<div class="alert tip">If you don't define a template, this plugin won't achieve you any visible result.</div>

----

 <details><summary>Click to reveal template</summary>